touche-webis-de/touche-code/clef25/retrieval-augmented-debating/debating-systems/base/README.md

 ## API
 Your server (started through `/app/start.sh`) has to consume a JSON object that has at least the property messages, which is an array of message objects.
-Each message object has the string property role, which is either assistant or user, and the string property content that contains the message text.
+Each message object has the string property `role`, which is either `"assistant"` or `"user"`, and the string property `content` that contains the message text.

-Your server has to produce a JSON object that has at least the property message, which is the response message (thus role has to be assistant).
+Your server has to produce a JSON object that has at least the properties `content`, which is the text of the response message, and `arguments`, which is a list of objects corresponding to the arguments from our collection that the response is based on and that have at least the property `id`, which is the ID of the respective argument in our collection.

 Example:
 ```